deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 `Backend` application exposes hefty endpoints to query audit result.

+*Joseki* supports three types of queries:

+1. The latest known state of the queried resources (shortened `latest`);
+2. Diff between two dates (`diff`);
+3. Historical data for a range of dates (`hist`).

+All these query types could be executed against four groups of objects:

+1. Overall infrastructure (`Q_ov`).
+2. Azure subscription (`Q_sub`).
+3. Kubernetes cluster (`Q_k8s`).
+4. Container image (`Q_img`).

+Total, 12 different query endpoints are exposed.

-#### Overall infrastructure overview
+#### Overall infrastructure: latest

-The scenario is used by `frontend` as entry-point to the *Joseki* dashboard.
+`Q_ov latest` is used by `frontend` as entry-point to the *Joseki* dashboard.
 The endpoint returns:

-- overall infrastructure score
+- overall infrastructure score, score history, score-trend
+- amount of passed/failed/warning/nodata checks
-- score and passed/failed checks per subscription, kubernetes
+- the same data, but per each subscription and kubernetes clsuter

-- history overview of these data
+Where

-`score` is percentage of succeeded checks.
+- *score* - is percentage of succeeded checks;

-#### Cloud overview
+- *score history* - score value for the last 30 days (0 for days with no data);
+- *score trend* - vector that summarizes score changes over last 30 days.

+#### Overall infrastructure: history

+`Q_ov hist` lists check results for a selected periood of time.
+Each daily result includes:

+- amount of passed/failed/warning/nodata checks for the entire infrastructure
+- the score

+#### Overall infrastructure: diff

+`Q_ov diff` compares check results for two selected dates:

+- amount of passed/failed/warning/nodata checks
+- the score

+The data is displayed for the entire infrastructure and broken down by subscriptions and kubernetes clusters.

+#### Azure subscription: latest

-Cloud Overview gives detailed overview of resources in a single Azure subsription:
+`Q_sub latest` gives detailed overview of resources in a single Azure subsription:

+- score, score history, score-trend
-- score and count of passed/failed checks
+- count of passed/failed/warning/nodata checks for the last 30 days
-  - history overview of these data
 - list of latest check-results
   - check-id
   - check description
   - remediation
   - resource-id
   - category
-  - check-results over last week
+  - results of the same check over last 30 days

-- links to
-  - all other subscriptions overview
+#### Azure subscription: history

+`Q_sub hist` lists check results for a selected periood of time.
+Each daily result includes:

+- amount of passed/failed/warning/nodata checks for a selected subscription
-  - the same subscription state, but a day/week/month ago
+- the score

-#### Cloud diff
+#### Azure subscription: diff

-Cloud diff compares the state of the same Azure subscription in two points of time.
+`Q_sub hist` compares the state of the same Azure subscription in two points of time.
 The result includes:

-- score and count of passed/failed checks in `A` and `B`
+- score and count of passed/failed/warning/nodata checks at date `A` and `B`
 - list of checks:
   - check-id
   - resource-id